OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/17-Testing_for_Host_Header_Injection.md

 email=user@example.org
 ```

-The specified domain ("www.attacker.com") will then be used in the reset link, which is email to the user.
-As soon as they click this link, the attacker can steal the token and compromise their account.
+The specified domain ("www.attacker.com") will then be used in the reset link, which is emailed to the user.
+When the user clicks this link, the attacker can steal the token and compromise their account.

 ```text
 ...
 Email snippet ...